Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 /// attention | Estimating the effect of marketing activities through the number of wishlists It's currently trendy to calculate conversion rates from Steam wishlists to actual purchases.
 And then apply them somehow to the future games.

-I see here a few of significant problems:
+I see here a few significant problems:

 1. By operating with wishlists, we complicate our model.
 We create two uncertain stages: collecting wishlists and converting them into purchases.
-The behavior of our product, Steam, and players at each of these stages is weakly predictable, a.k.a. random.
+The behavior of our product, Steam, and players at each of these stages is weakly predictable, aka random.
 In my opinion, a model with two "random" parameters will give worse results than a model with a single "random" parameter that we'll use.
 2. Steam and gamedev in general are very dynamic environments.
 Any Steam update can easily shake complex models.
-For example, they recently improved the support of game demos, as a result, the logic of promoting games has changed, and the `New & Trending` section is now full of demos instead of full games.
+For example, they recently improved the support of game demos, as a result, the logic of promoting games has changed, and the `New & Trending` section is now full of demos instead of complete games.
 Accordingly, if you had data on the cost of wishlists in previous years, they may be no longer relevant.
 3. I've not found reliable statements about the "cost of adding a game to the wishlist", and the conversion rates from wishlists to purchases can vary by a factor of 1.5-2.
 Moreover, the estimates will differ for different genres, styles, and sizes of games.
 There are not so many statistics for strategies, rather not at all, because there are not so many strategies.
 4. Based on what I've seen on the internet, all the fuss with wishlists looks like another hype about another silver bullet that will solve everything.
 ///

-In our model, we will choose a simpler and more reliable approach — we will estimate the cost of attracting a single player to purchase the game, a.k.a. `CPI` — `Cost Per Install`.
+In our model, we will choose a simpler and more reliable approach — we will estimate the cost of attracting a single player to purchase the game, `CPI` — `Cost Per Install`.
 Don't confuse it with `Cost Per Impression`, in this post we will only talk about installs.

 `CPI` for Steam is as vague as conversions to wishlists and from them, but:

 - It is a single parameter, not two.
-Less effect of error accumulation, no temptation to adjust the parameters to each other.
+There is less effect of error accumulation and no temptation to adjust the parameters to each other.
 - `CPI` is easier to estimate.
 It is enough to know the marketing budget and the total number of game sales.
 We got this information when we were looking for beacon games.
 - `CPI` is a global inertial phenomenon, it is less inclined to change unexpectedly, usually ~~it only increases~~ follows long global trends.
 - An estimate of `CPI` may be more accurate than conversions to/from wishlists, because it is directly and rigidly limited by the market: budgets, people's willingness to engage in advertising, etc. Companies that do bad marketing leave the market.
 If we use data from successful products, we should get a relatively realistic estimation of `CPI`.